SR02/3scoops/README.md

 # 3scoops
-janessym and coco and Brian
+janessym and coco and Brian and Janet